apache/nuttx/README.txt

   Accessing Windows Files
   -----------------------
-  Drivers will be mounted under "/mnt" so for example "C:\Program Files" appears at "/mnt/c/Program Files".
+  File sysems will be mounted under "/mnt" so for example "C:\Program Files" appears at "/mnt/c/Program Files".
 This is as opposed to Cgwin where the same directory would appear at "/cygdrive/c/Program Files".

   With these differences (perhaps a few other Windows quirks) the Ubuntu install works just like Ubuntu running natively on your PC.
-Currently there is not host configuration for Bash running under Windows 10 but setting the host to either Linux or Cygwin should work fine.
+Currently there is no host configuration for Bash running under Windows 10 but setting the host to either Linux or Cygwin in your configuratino file should work fine.

   Install Linux Software.
   -----------------------
-  Use "sudo apt-get install <package name>"
+  Use "sudo apt-get install <package name>".
+As examples, this is how you would get GIT:

+    $ sudo apt-get install git

+  This will get you an ARM compiler:

+    $ sudo apt-get install gcc-arm-none-eabi

+  NOTE: That is just an example.
+I am not sure if apt-get will give you a current or usable compiler.
+You should carefully select your toolchain for the needs of your project.]

   Integrating with Windows Tools
   ------------------------------
   If you want to integrate with Windows native tools, then you will need deal with the same kind of craziness as with integrating Cygwin with native toolchains.
 If you set the host PC to Cygwin in this case, then the NuttX build system should deal with that craziness for you.
+See the section "Cygwin Build Problems" below.

 INSTALLATION
 ^^^^^^^^^^^^

+  There are two ways to get NuttX:  You may download released, stable tarballs from wither the Bitbucket or Sourceforge download locations.
+  Or you may get NuttX by cloning the Bitbucket GIT repositories.
+Let's consider the released tarballs first:

 Download and Unpack
 -------------------